kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 ## Comparison of results
 Below we will give the final test scores and error rates of the 4 models.
 All values stated are given to 4 s.f.

+### Logistic Regression model

+* Final test AUC-PR score: 0.07743987
+* Type 1 error rate: 0.1440329
+* Type 2 error rate: 0.4

+Model strengths: Easily interpretable, meaning outputs can be contexualised, and fast to train.
+Good baseline model to understand data before looking at more complex models.
+Model weaknesses: Performs poorly on imbalanced data, resulting in high Type 2 error (0.4) relates to 40% of strokes missed in diagnosis.
+I've overfitted the model, recieving AUC-PR of 0.2357508 during CV.

+### Random Forest model

+* Final test AUC-PR score: 0.2386
+* Type I error rate: 0.1002
+* Type II error rate: 0.5263

+Model strengths: Highest AUC-PR score thanks to hyperparameter tuning and minimal overfitting since robust to noise.
+Model weakness: High type II error indicating that the model is too conservative when predicting positive cases.
+Also, computationally expensive with some parameter selection taking almost 2 minutes to run despite the dataset being quite small, which suggests it’s not scalable.

 ### XGBoost model